 2010 Stock Incentive Plan.
 In February 2011, the Company's stockholders approved the Gevo, Inc. 2010 Stock Incentive Plan (as amended and restated to date, the "2010 Plan").
 The 2010 Plan provided for the grant of non-qualified stock options, incentive stock options, stock appreciation rights, restricted stock awards, restricted stock units and other equity awards to employees and directors of the Company.
 On June 10, 2019, the 2010 Plan was amended and restated, which increased the number of shares of common stock reserved for issuance to 3,266,661 shares.
+On June 3, 2020, the 2010 Plan was amended and restated, which increased the number of shares of common stock reserved for issuance by 3,713,413 shares to a total of 6,980,074 shares.

 In February 2020, the Company issued 109,337 shares of restricted common stock, vesting over three years, and 1,258 shares of restricted common stock, vesting over two years, to certain of its employees in relation to restricted stock awards granted on February 27, 2020.
-In April 2020, the Company also issued 239,155 shares of restricted common stock in relation to restricted stock awards granted to its employees on April 1, 2020 in connection with the 20% salary reduction discussed in Footnote 1, vesting on May 15, 2020.
 In March 2020, the Company withheld 4,055 shares of common stock to settle income taxes related to the vested restricted stock awards for certain employees.
+In April 2020, the Company issued 239,155 shares of restricted common stock in relation to restricted stock awards granted to its employees on April 1, 2020 in connection with the 20% salary reduction discussed in Footnote 1, which vested on May 15, 2020.
+Also in April 2020, the Company issued 29,032 of restricted stock units in exchange for services rendered which vested immediately.
+During the three months ended June 30, 2020, the Company withheld 286,324 shares of common stock to settle income taxes related to the vested restricted stock awards for certain employees.

-At March 31, 2020, an additional 1,679,947 shares were available for issuance upon the exercise of outstanding stock option awards or the grant of stock appreciation rights and restricted stock awards under the 2010 Plan.
+At June 30, 2020, an additional 5,202,941 shares were available for issuance upon the exercise of outstanding stock option awards or the grant of stock appreciation rights and restricted stock awards under the 2010 Plan.